Feynman diagram: Description

 A Feynman diagram represents a perturbative contribution to the amplitude of a quantum transition from some initial quantum state to some final quantum state.

-For example, in the process of electron-positron annihilation the initial state is one electron and one positron, the final state: two photons.
+For example, in the process of electron-positron annihilation the initial state is one electron and one positron, while the final state is two photons.

-The initial state is often assumed to be at the left of the diagram and the final state at the right (although other conventions are also used quite often).
+Conventionally, the initial state is at the left of the diagram and the final state at the right (although other layouts are also used).

-A Feynman diagram consists of points, called vertices, and lines attached to the vertices.

-The particles in the initial state are depicted by lines sticking out in the direction of the initial state (e.g., to the left), the particles in the final state are represented by lines sticking out in the direction of the final state (e.g., to the right).
+The particles in the initial state are depicted by lines pointing in the direction of the initial state (e.g., to the left).
+The particles in the final state are represented by lines pointing in the direction of the final state (e.g., to the right).

-In QED there are two types of particles: matter particles such as electrons or positrons (called fermions) and exchange particles (called gauge bosons).
+QED involves two types of particles: matter particles such as electrons or positrons (called fermions) and exchange particles (called gauge bosons).
 They are represented in Feynman diagrams as follows: